biqar/puzzle-solver/README.md

 ## Project Goal

-The goal of this project is to build a generic interactive pluggable application for solving puzzles (i.e. 8-puzzle, 15-puzzle, n-queen, Sudoku, etc.) using different problem-solving techniques (i.e. informed search, uninformed search, hill-climbing search etc.).
+The goal of this project is to build a generic interactive pluggable application for solving puzzles (i.e. [`8-puzzle`](https://github.com/biqar/puzzle-solver/tree/master/src/8-puzzle), `15-puzzle`, [`n-queens`](https://github.com/biqar/puzzle-solver/blob/master/src/n-queens), `Sudoku`, [`graph-coloring`](https://github.com/biqar/puzzle-solver/tree/master/src/k-coloring) etc.) using different problem-solving techniques (i.e. informed search, uninformed search, hill-climbing search etc.).
-Here by word "pluggable" we mean in solving puzzles user can independently decide the search strategy along with the custom heuristic functions.
+Here by word `pluggable` we mean in solving puzzles user can independently decide the search strategy along with the custom heuristic functions.
 If needed, user can extend this project to device their own solution with a very low effort.
 Besides, this application is designed in a way that, it will be an easy-going platform for benchmarking any puzzles w.r.t. different state space search strategy, optimization techniques and heuristic functions.